unicode-org/message-format-wg/exploration/bidi-usability.md

 users into believing that a _message_ does something different than what it actually does.

-The current syntax does not permit bidi controls in _name_ tokens, _unquoted_ literal values, or in the whitespace portions of a _message_.
+The current syntax does not permit bidi controls in _name_ tokens, _unquoted_ literals, or in the whitespace portions of a _message_.

-Permitting the **isolate** controls and the standalone strongly-directional markers would enable tools, including translation tools, and users who speak RTL languages to format a _message_ so that its plain-text representation and its function are unambiguous.
+Permitting the **isolate** controls and the standalone strongly-directional markers would enable tools, including translation tools, and users who are writing in RTL languages to format a _message_ so that its plain-text representation and its function are unambiguous.